postgrespro/pg_probackup/Documentation.md

 Initially, pg_probackup.conf contains the following settings:
 - PGDATA — the path to the data directory of the cluster to back up.
-- system-identifier — the unique identifier of the Postgres Pro instance.
+- system-identifier — the unique identifier of the PostgreSQL instance.

 Additionally, you can define connection, retention, logging, and replica settings using the set-config command: